junh1024/junh1024-Documents/Games/EV Nova Guide.md

 <img src="https://vignette.wikia.nocookie.net/evn/images/5/51/Star_Liner_Splash.png" width="20%">

+Somewhen I started the Heeran storyline, not sure I finished it.
 In 2018 I started the vell-os storyline, and left it on hiatus.
 I also started the Fed storyline somewhen, but never finished it.
 I recall arresting a bunch of Mu'hari and working for "the right people".

 In 2006, Apple switched to intel CPUs for their new PCs, so PPC apps needed to be emulated.
 I was pleasantly surprised that ASW released a UB version of EVN shortly afterwards.